ScalablePixelStreaming/Frontend/README.md

 - [Migrating from SPS frontend <=0.1.4](./docs/api_transition_guide.md)

 ### Scalable Pixel Streaming Frontend Reference section
+The Scalable Pixel Streaming Frontend is a part of a complex system which abstracts a lot of its complexities behind the library.
+Below is a useful collection of references which explain how the Scalable Pixel Streaming Frontend fits within Scalable Pixel Streaming as a whole.
 - [Scalable Pixel Streaming Frontend Reference guide](./docs/sps_frontend_refrence_guide.md)

 ## Issues